SatyaSharma73/Python_MenuDriven/Requirement.md

 See the  [documentation](http://pyjok.es/install/)  for pyjokes installation instructions.
-Documentation is available at  [https://pyjok.es/](https://pyjok.es/) If you recieve errors such as  No module named win32com.client,  No module named win32, or  No module named win32api, you will need to additionally install  pypiwin32.
+Documentation is available at  [https://pyjok.es/](https://pyjok.es/) If you receive errors such as  No module named win32com.client,  No module named win32, or  No module named win32api, you will need to additionally install  pypiwin32.

 ## Usage for pyttsx3: